-Truth be told, we are a law-abiding and peaceful nation whose violent crime rate has been dropping for more than a decade.
+Truth be told, we are a law-abiding and peaceful nation whose violent crime rate has been dropping for more than two decades.
 The majority of the reports in Joe’s daily tabulation of firearms-related homicides are gang/drug-related deaths and suicides, restricted to a small population, both geographically and demographically.

 Not that you’d know it from reading This Day in Gun Violence.
 Joe’s supposedly objective diary gives an intentionally distorted view of our society.
 Context is the argument killer, and Joe knows it.

 Thankfully, his “something must be done” alarmism is doomed to failure.
 For one thing, it’s monotonous.
-Not even Joe’s snarky sniping can save the feature from ballistic boredom.
+Not even Joe’s snarky sniping can save the feature from inevitable ballistic boredom.
 For another, Americans still believe in their Constitution and the rights it protects.
-Absolutely positively.
+Absolutely, positively.